hstarorg/starknet-lab/projects/luck3/frontend/README.md

 # Luck3 Frontend

-This directory contains the React frontend application for the Luck3 daily lottery dApp.
+This directory contains the React frontend application for the Luck3 lottery dApp.

 ## 🚀 Quick Start